 "Export book to PDF" in the book panel's flyout always creates a single PDF file.
 The script exports all documents in a book to separate PDFs.
 You can opt to export documents whole, page by page, or section by section.

 If you have a document with lots of manually kerned pairs, you can use this script to create a report listing all kern pairs with their kern value, typeface name, and style.

 Display the names and values of custom text variables in a document; change them easily and create new variables conveniently.
-New version for CS4, also works in CS3.
+New version for CC, works in CS6 and earlier too.

 Sort a table on up to three columns.
 Formatting can be preserved.

 Leave a bookmark at the cursor position, go somewhere else in your document, and fly back to your bookmark later.